-Thick and smooth, Johnstone’s paint is a low-odour product covering 13 metres per litre (precisely the same as Dulux).
+Thick and smooth, Johnstone’s paint is a low-odour product covering 13 metres per litre (the same as Dulux).
 It dries quickly and consistently, meaning you can schedule second costs (if necessary) in confidence.
-There are few drips or streaks, so even a relatively amateurish decorator should be able to achieve a smooth finish with relatively little effort.
+There are few drips and streaks, so even a relatively amateurish decorator should achieve a smooth finish with little effort.

 - Good quality finish

 Best Value Emulsion

 - Touch Dry in 2 hours.
 Recoat in 4 hours.

 While Dulux and Johnstones offer plenty of choices, arch-rival Crown’s contribution to our shortlist of the best emulsion paints is about value.

 Sacrificing metal tins for plastic tubs means you can buy 7.5 litres of their Pure Brilliant White emulsion for less than a 2.5-litre tin of competitor’s emulsion.
 That said, the eight-kilogram weight means this big tub requires a fair degree of upper-body strength lifting it in/out of a car boot or van.
 In addition, there are reports of the plastic tubs cracking and the lids failing, suggesting they can’t be stacked or roughly treated.